by Janis / 2 comments - Orginally published:31st May 2019

 The balconies along the Ribeira

 The iconic view and unmistakable backdrop of Porto can be seen from Luiz I Bridge.
-For a little bit of a higher view head up to Monastery of Serra do Pilar.
-You won’t regret it, it’s fantastic watching the flat-bottomed wooden Rabelo boats below.
+For a little bit of a higher view, head up to Monastery of Serra do Pilar.
+You won’t regret it; it’s fantastic to watch the flat-bottomed wooden Rabelo boats below.

 The view over Porto